 Edible Palm Fruits

-Palm trees in the U.S. that produce berries include the Guadalupe fan palm (Brahea edulis), which grows in parts of California and has black berries with a sweet taste similar to that of dates.
-The jelly palm (Butia capitata Becc.), also found in California, Florida and the Gulf and Atlantic coasts, delivers bite-sized yellow or orange fruits that hang from the tree in large sprays.
+Palm trees in the U.S. that produce berries include the Guadalupe fan palm (Brahea edulis, USDA zones 10-11), which grows in parts of California and has black berries with a sweet taste similar to that of dates.
+The jelly palm (Butia capitata, USDA zones 8-11), also found in California, Florida and the Gulf and Atlantic coasts, delivers bite-sized yellow or orange fruits that hang from the tree in large sprays.
 The fruit flavor resembles apricots or a pineapple-banana mixture.
 The fruit of these common palms can be eaten by both humans and dogs with complete safety.

-The Chilean wine palm (Jubaea chilensis) grows further north in cooler climates and has golf-ball sized yellow oval fruits that hang down in bunches and are sweet and fleshy and taste similar to a coconut, and the California fan palm (Washingtonia filifera) has berry-like, small fruits which are brownish-black.
+The Chilean wine palm (Jubaea chilensis, USDA zones 8-11) grows further north in cooler climates and has golf-ball sized yellow oval fruits that hang down in bunches and are sweet and fleshy and taste similar to a coconut, and the California fan palm (Washingtonia filifera, USDA zones 9-11) has berry-like, small fruits which are brownish-black.
 These berries each contain a single seed and have a sweet pulp that tastes similar to butterscotch or dates; these are also safe for humans and dogs to eat.

 Poisonous Palm Varieties

-The leaves and fruit of the sago palm (Cycas revoluta) are poisonous to dogs and can cause vomiting, melena (blood in stool), increased thirst, hemorrhagic gastroenteritis, bruising, liver damage and failure, and possibly death.
+The leaves and fruit of the sago palm (Cycas revoluta, USDA zones 9-10) are poisonous to dogs and can cause vomiting, melena (blood in stool), increased thirst, hemorrhagic gastroenteritis, bruising, liver damage and failure, and possibly death.

-The areca, or betel nut, palm (Dypsis lutescens), also known as golden butterfly palm, cane palm, golden feather palm and yellow palm, although not considered toxic, will make a dog sick if ingested in any quantity.
+The areca, or betel nut, palm (Dypsis lutescens, USDA zones 10-11), also known as golden butterfly palm, cane palm, golden feather palm and yellow palm, although not considered toxic, will make a dog sick if ingested in any quantity.
 This palm produces fruit of a fibrous orange- or red-colored globe.

 Good for Humans, Not Dogs

 The fruit of many palm trees is not only edible but delicious, and humans love to eat them.
-If your dog likes to eat whatever you eat, use common sense when evaluating whether the same food is good for the dog or not, and, if so, how much.
+If your dog likes to eat whatever you eat, check with your veterinarian or the ASPCA online to determine whether the same food is good for the dog or not, and, if so, how much.
 While you may be able to consume a whole plate full of fruit, the same meal is likely to give your dog diarrhea and may cause vomiting and painful cramps.